 From the valley, do the scenic-but-a-tad-scary drive along the Chumash Highway (California SR 154) to Santa Barbara.
 With its red tiled roofs and tall palms lining the water, and its Mediterranean climate, Santa Barbara is known as the American Riviera.

-In Santa Barbara, visit Mission Santa Barbara: it is one of the most beautiful of the 21 missions built in the state by the Spanish.
+Visiting Mission Santa Barbara is one of the top things to do in Santa Barbara: it is one of the most beautiful of the 21 missions built in the state by the Spanish.
 Take in the panoramic views of the city from the clock tower of the Santa Barbara County Courthouse.
 The interior of the courthouse has some lovely tile work.

 Visit the gardens at Lotusland, or the Santa Barbara Botanic Garden.
 Both gardens are among California’s best botanical gardens.
 Spend some time on the beach: pristine Butterfly Beach in Montecito is a great spot to watch the sun set.
 East Beach in Santa Barbara is a nice option as well.
 Then stroll State Street in downtown Santa Barbara before winding down with some wine and a nice dinner.